If you are a medical professional and would like printed copies in booklet format, please contact us at email@example.com.

 6) WHAT IS A BLEED OR HEMORRHAGE?

 All cavernous angiomas (cavernous malformations, cavernomas) have some chronic oozing of blood in the area of the lesion.
 This is what gives their typical appearance on MRI.
-Oozing is different from the more significant “overt” hemorrhage or bleed.
-An overt hemorrhage is new bleeding in or around the cavernous angioma and is often associated with new symptoms.
+Oozing is different from the more significant hemorrhage or bleed.
+A hemorrhage is new bleeding in the cavernous angioma and is often associated with new symptoms.
 Symptomatic hemorrhage is the most serious complication of cavernous angioma and is the most common reason for surgery.
 The hemorrhage may cause new symptoms or an increase in symptoms.
 The specific symptoms a person experiences will depend on the location and size of the cavernous angioma and the amount of blood that has leaked outside the lesion.
-Some lesions will have slow oozes that produce mild or no symptoms.
 Eventually, the blood breaks down leaving behind an iron deposit called hemosiderin.

-Hemorrhage risk is greater for those with multiple cavernous angiomas, but it is impossible to predict which of the many lesions might bleed.
-Many lesions never hemorrhage.
-However, once a cavernous angioma has had one overt or symptomatic hemorrhage, it is at significantly greater risk of bleeding again.
-In the first five years after a hemorrhage, the risk of another hemorrhage averages about 6% per year.
-This means within 5 years of an original hemorrhage, 1 in 3 lesions will have a second hemorrhage.
+Most lesions never hemorrhage.
+However, once a cavernous angioma has had one hemorrhage, it is at significantly greater risk of bleeding again.
+In the first five years after a hemorrhage, the risk of another hemorrhage in a cavernous angioma that is not in the brainstem is 17-20% (1 in 5 lesions will have a second hemorrhage).
+The risk of a second hemorrhage in brainstem cavernous angiomas is greater at 30% (1 in 3 lesions will have a second hemorrhage).
 Most of these second hemorrhages will take place in the first two years after the original hemorrhage.
-The percentage of people who have a second symptomatic hemorrhage is even higher for those who have cavernous angiomas in the brainstem.
-Fortunately, five years after a hemorrhage, the risk of another hemorrhage gradually returns to less than 2% per year, similar to the risk from a lesion that has never bled.
+Fortunately, five years after a hemorrhage, the risk of another hemorrhage gradually returns to a rate that is similar to the risk from a lesion that has never bled.

 Patient Story: Taylor